33kumarram/ChatAppFrontEnd/README.md

 npm start

-The front-end application should now be running on http://localhost:3000, and any changes made to the code will be automatically reloaded in the brows
+The front-end application should now be running on http://localhost:3000, and any changes made to the code will be automatically reloaded in the browser.